 Germany has strict laws against displaying the swastika, though artistic displays are specifically exempt.
 Filmmakers usually use incorrect swastikas to avoid causing public outrage.
 The producer wanted swastikas for authenticity, so the crew posted warnings around the filming locations.
 Still, a local resident filed an official complaint with the city, who pressed charges against the owners of some filming sites.

 David Bamber (Adolf Hitler) is the only non-German cast member who speaks with a German accent.
 The filmmakers felt that audiences would be distracted by Hitler speaking in Bamber's natural British accent.
+The resulting difference in accent, however, is not too unrealistic, as Hitler was a native of Austria.
+German is the main language spoken in both Germany and Austria, but Hitler's Austrian accent made him stand out while he was among his (mostly) German subordinates.

 The film's opening prologue is a quotation of a Nazi mandatory loyalty service oath for Soldiers of the German Armed Forces.
 It states: "I swear by God this sacred oath: That I shall render unconditional obedience to Adolf Hitler[,] Führer of the German Reich and people, Supreme Commander of the Armed Forces, And that I shall at all times be ready, as a brave soldier, to give my life for this oath . . . "